voidlizard/fixme/README.md

 replays each time when 'fixme scan' is called.

-It might be slow at some point, and it may be and will optimized later on.
+It might be slow at some point, and it may be and will be optimized later on.

 So using this log, we may perform operations over the fixmies:

-  1. Change their state
+  1. Change their state (attributes)
   1. Mark them merged
   1. Mark them deleted